In this article you will find the most important topics relevant to updating your Checkmk version 1.6.0 to 2.0.0.

 In Checkmk 2.0.0 the principle of the auxiliary processes has changed a lot.
 Up to Checkmk 1.6.0 the Checkmk helpers were responsible for performing checks.
 The Checkmk helper processes remained permanent and thus provided a significant improvement in performance because the time-consuming creation of new processes could be dispensed with.

-In Checkmk 2.0.0, these auxiliary processes perform their tasks in an even more specialised and targeted way.
+In Checkmk 2.0.0, these auxiliary processes perform their tasks in an even more specialized and targeted way.
 Instead of fetching the information and subsequently evaluating it, as in 1.6.0, one part of the auxiliary processes is only responsible for fetching the information.
 These processes are called Checkmk fetchers.
 The other part, on the other hand, takes care of evaluating the information passed by the fetchers.
 We call these processes Checkmk checkers.

 Does this affect you?
 In short, yes — if you are using the Checkmk Enterprise Editions in which the above processes are available.
 Every administrator of the Checkmk 2.0.0 Enterprise Editions should deal with this point in the Global settings.